The Garment Industry: Jordan’s Socio-Economic Engineering Solution

 Data Point: The satellite model has successfully integrated over 4,700 women in rural "poverty pockets" into the formal labor market.

 Mechanism: By moving the factory to the workforce, we reduce the "friction costs" of employment (transportation, housing), making employment economically viable for rural households.
-This is direct wealth injection into the communities that need it most.
+This is a direct wealth injection into the communities that need it most.

 Women’s Empowerment: Data Beyond the Rhetoric